- What are electromagnetic fields?

 History and development of the BfS

-The BfS was established in 1989, among others as a consequence of the reactor accident in Chernobyl in 1986, with the objective to pool competencies in the fields of
+The BfS was established in 1989, among others as a consequence of the reactor accident in Chernobyl in 1986, with the objective to pool competencies in the fields of radiation protection, nuclear safety, transport and storage of nuclear fuels, and radioactive waste disposal.

 In 2016, the legislator adapted the governmental institutions to the current developments and responsibilities.
-The consequence for the BfS was that it is now focussing on the federal tasks of radiation protection.
+The consequence for the BfS was that it is now focussing on the federal tasks of radiation protection:

 The responsibilities as operator of the repository projects, including the Konrad and Morsleben repositories as well as the Asse mine, were combined in the newly established Bundesgesellschaft für Endlagerung (BGE), the federally-owned company responsible for radioactive waste disposal.
 Licences for interim storage facilities and nuclear transports, which were also in the responsibility of the BfS for a long time, are now granted by the Federal Office for the Safety of Nuclear Waste Management (BfE).
-The BfE was established in 2014.

 The BfS is composed of the following scope of duties and divisions: